tcmlabs/tcmlabs/business-invariants-in-python.md

 To enable type checking in the IDE, we use [flake8](http://flake8.pycqa.org/en/latest/) + [mypy](http://mypy-lang.org/).
 Especially, we use [mypy as a flake8 plugin](https://pypi.org/project/flake8-mypy/) since we use flake8 for static analysis that goes beyond type-checking.
 We also configure our editor of choice (VS Code) to automatically highlights code which contradicts explicitely defined types, in the form of errors underlined in red.
 Other options to consider could be Facebook's [pyre check](https://pyre-check.org/).

-With static type checking, an entire class of bug can be eliminated by making it impossible to call functions with certain kind of values.
+With static type checking, an entire class of bugs can be eliminated by making it impossible to call functions with specific kind of values.
 What we really want is this:

 > "Make illegal states unrepresentable"
 >